Tails of Instability and Decay: a Hydrodynamic Perspective: Numerical Results

-Turning on time, the salient feature is that the subsidiary peak moves as per the initial splitting, but then falls apart, leaving behind a tail of slow particles.
-Unstable particles start moving at speed near $+1$, but, as they enter the zero-temperature environment, decay faster than they can form, and we see the particle $+$ components un-binding and recovering their non-interacting speeds near to $-1$.
-Note that the initial spread of effective velocities in the subsidiary peak, and the consequent dispersion, is not enough in order to explain its falling apart: the zero-temperature surrounding bath, with a very different effective velocity profile, leads to the decay of unstable particles, which is the dominant effect.
+{ Turning on time, new features emerge not seen previously}.
+The most salient feature is that the subsidiary peak moves as per the initial splitting, but then falls apart, leaving behind a tail of particles with velocities tending to $-1$.
+Unstable particles start moving at speed near $+1$, but, as they enter the zero-temperature environment, decay faster than they can form, and we see the particle $+$ components un-binding and recovering their non-interacting speeds near to $-1$. { The effect can be seen directly in the spatial density, as shown in the second row of FIG.~\ref{nobath}.

-As shown in the second row of FIG.~\ref{nobath}, features of the spatial particle density reflects this physics.
 After the initial splitting, the right-moving wave reduces in time, leaving just the free fermion contribution (which remains unchanged for larger times) and a tail attached to the left-moving wave at $x<0$.
-This is accentuated by concentrating on negative rapidities, see the inset of FIG.~\ref{q0bath}.
-The formation of tails and decay of local maxima in spatial densities are features that identify the presence of unstable particles.
+Comparison with what happens for free-particle evolution from the same initial distribution reveals starkly that this is the physics of unstable particles, see also Section \ref{ApC}.
+With free evolution two stable waves are emitted without decay as expected; the right-moving wave agrees with the final stage of the decaying wave of the interacting evolution, while the left-moving one is higher, as it contains particles that would otherwise lie in the tail.
+Clearly, there is not enough dispersion in the original distribution of rapidities to explain the decay and formation of tails: the interacting non-equilibrium dynamics, whereby unstable particles decompose as they enter the low-temperature bath, is by far the dominant effect.}